jonifen/jonifen-web/content/blog/post/2017/home-tv-aerial-install.md

-+++
+---
-date = "2017-07-15T23:36:41+01:00"
+date: "2017-07-15T23:36:41+01:00"
+title: "Home TV Aerial Install"
+type: "post"
+author: "Jon"
-title = "Home TV Aerial Install" type = "post" author = "Jon" description = "I'm not a big DIY-er, but I do have a go from time to time.
-After having some home improvements work done on our house which included removing the chimney throughout the house, we're in need of a TV aerial." tags = [
+description: "I'm not a big DIY-er, but I do have a go from time to time.
+After having some home improvements work done on our house which included removing the chimney throughout the house, we're in need of a TV aerial."
+tags: [
   "home",
   "tv",
 	"diy"
 ]
-+++
+---

 I'm not a big DIY-er, but I do have a go from time to time.
 After having some home improvements work done on our house which included removing the chimney throughout the house, we're in need of a TV aerial.
 We have Sky as our main TV supply on the main TV, but in the bedrooms, we relied on the aerial, so I needed to find a solution fairly soon.